Honkbal Rookie League

 The Honkbal Rookie League (Dutch for Baseball Rookie League) is a professional baseball league in the Netherlands for rookies from the teams in the Honkbal Hoofdklasse.
 It is an eight-team league that plays a 42-game schedule.
 The season runs from April to September and is not followed by a promotion and relegation system.

-Current season
+2011 season

 The 2011 Honkbal Rookie League season began Friday, April 8.